Thqrn/ffmpeg-scripts/README.md

 # Audio Sync
 Tries to sync audio with a video.
 By default, the program finds a version of the input file not ending in ` - blur` as I use it for that program, but that can be easily changed.
 If no file is found automatically, it will ask for one.

+# Audio Channel Splitter
+Splits each audio channel in a file into its own separate file.

+# Audio Combiner
+Combines audio files into a single file, with support for individual volume adjustment and videos.

 # Change FPS
 Changes the framerate of a video.